youve/gluster-ansible-cluster/README.md

 This fork updates the playbook to work with GlusterFS version 11, whose cli syntax has changed.
 Volume creation has been tested, including for idempotence, on Ubuntu.

+The brick syntax has also changed.
+Before, you specified just the brick you were adding on the host, like `gluster_cluster_bricks: "/mnt/gluster/brick_name"` But now you must specify all the full path of all the bricks like this:

+`gluster_cluster_bricks: "10.10.10.10:/mnt/gluster/brick_name 10.10.10.11:/mnt/gluster/brick_name"`

+During the volume creation process, gluster will create the relevant directories on all the hosts.
+This means that if gluster is already installed when you add a new volume, it'll set it up for you on all the relevant hosts, regardless of which one you run the playbook on.

 gluster.cluster
 ===============